-Newsflash: Patients respond better to texts than to emails and voice messages.
+Newsflash: Patients respond better to text messages than to emails and voice messages, especially when communicating with healthcare providers.

 A Luma Health analysis revealed that patients across the country respond to text messages from their healthcare providers at a rate of 23 and 35 percentage points higher than phone or email messages.
 Given the popularity of texting as a mode of communication, it isn’t surprising that patients would choose texting over other ways of communicating with their healthcare team.

 However, the degree to which text response rates beat emails and voice messages is both impressive and probably a bit surprising to many healthcare teams.
-So now the question is: Why do patients respond so much better to text messages?
+So now the question is: Why do patients respond so much better to text messages when communicating with healthcare teams?

 Here are three possible factors.